robander/metadita.nlstest/README.md

 ## What's missing

-The following languages (at least) need index coverage that includes terms with their own character set:
+The following languages (at least) need improved index coverage that includes terms with their own character set.
+For now, these use index terms taken from localized strings that already appear elsewhere as generated text:
  * Japanese
  * Simplified Chinese